barryfeng/DESN2000_W11A_Team3/README.md

 ##### Pressure Calculator
 * Takes the given positioning variables from the touchscreen peripheral and a pointer to pressure to update with a value determined by a given algorithm from the touchscreen's data sheet.

+#### Data Logging

+#### Summary of operations:
+Four key pieces of data are logged: velocity; velocity target (set point); DMS state (dead man switch); and brake state.
+Velocity and velocity target are both 32 bit values while DMS state and brake state are both 8 bit values.
+The data is acquired from a Lightrail struct that has a size of 80 bits.
+The data will be logged to static memory bank 2 (16 MB) and can be logged to static memory bank 3 or dynamic memory banks 1/2/3 when more space is needed.
+This implementation only logs data to static memory bank 2.
+Storing and accessing data is done via the API file, access_data.
+This file has functions to store the data and to retrieve the most recently stored data from memory.
+A software interrupt is generated every time data is stored or accessed.

+#### Store data:
+The API file, access_data, contains a store function.
+This function acquires all of the necessary data from the Lightrail struct.
+This data is then passed as arguments to another function, store, in an assembly file that is responsible for data management.
+This assembly file is called data_management.
+This function will then initiate a software interrupt with a flag that indicates storage of data.
+The software interrupt handler is then loaded into the program counter - this is done in the exception_vector_table assembly file.
+We then proceed to the SWI handler file.
+The SWI flag is used in combination with a jump table to navigate to the correct function: in this case, it is the SWI_store function/label.
+The data will then be loaded into static memory bank 2.

+#### View data:
+In the access_data file, one of four functions is called in order to return a specific piece of data.
+Each function calls a corresponding function in the data management assembly file.
+The functions in the data management file initiate a software interrupt with a flag that indicates what piece of data needs to be returned.
+Again, the SWI handler is loaded into the PC and we proceed to the SWI handler assembly file.
+The same jump table is used to navigate to the correct view data function based on what the SWI flag is.
+Each function retrieves a different word/byte of data located in static memory bank 2 depending on what piece of data is required.
+The data is returned and the processor returns to user mode.

 # Version History
 ## v1.0.0a1
 * PID Controller code partially (mostly) implemented.